-1. Application for test = Submit of application for admission
+1. Application for test = Submission of application for admission

 2. Assign test proctor (five days before written examination)

-3. Submit resume with photo, curriculum vitae, and essay, with a university academic transcript and a diploma (two days prior to written examination)
+3. Submit a resume with photo, curriculum vitae, and an essay, with a university academic transcript and a diploma (two days prior to written examination)

-Aoolicants whose native language is neither Japanese nor English are required to submit both an official score on their TOEFL PBT of 530 or more, on the TOEFL IBT of 71 or more, on the IELTS of 6.5 or more, on the PTE of 50 or more scores, and on the Japanese-Language Proficiency Test (JLPT) of level 2 or more.
+Applicants whose native language is neither Japanese nor English are required to submit both an official score of their TOEFL PBT530 or more, TOEFL iBT71 or more, IELTS6.5 or more, PTE50 or more scores and their JLPT (Japanese-Language Proficiency Test) N2 or more “certificate or results and scores”.

 4. Written examination sent via email

-5. Submit completed written examination (must be completed within two hours) monitored by a test proctor
+5. Submit completed written examination (within two hours after beginning test) observed by proctor

-6. Complete oral examination (students will be contacted via Skype for a 30-minute online interview) with student identity verification by photo attached on resume
+6. Complete oral examination (a student will be contacted via ZOOM for a 30 minute online interview) with student identity verification by photo attached on resume

 8. Notice of acceptance (within five business days after oral examination).

 9. New applicants for admission are required to submit the enrollment application and the enrollment agreement with signature within one week upon receipt.

-10. New applicants for admission are required to submit all required papers within 14 days after receiving the guidelines for admission and notice of acceptance (sent by mail).
+10. New applicants for admission are required to submit the required papers within 14 days upon receipt of “Guidelines for Admission” and “Notice of Acceptance” sent by mail.